 Watch out for symptoms

-Symptoms include a dry, persistent cough with a high temperature.
+Symptoms include a dry, persistent cough with a high temperature and a loss of smell or taste.
 Those with symptoms should self-isolate for 7 days, and any family members in the same household should self-isolate for 14 days.
-Those who are infected should wear a face mask to avoid infecting others.

 Anxiety about the disease itself, the economic consequences it might cause and the disruption it may have on daily lives is understandable and can be exacerbated by isolation caused by self-distancing and lockdowns.
 Physical distancing does not have to mean social isolation: online communication is important for maintaining psychological well-being.